cywhale/argo/README_odbargo-view.md

 - `/view plot ds1 timeseries --x TIME --y DOXY --out doxy.png`
 - `/view export ds1 csv --filter "PRES BETWEEN 25 AND 100" --out subset.csv`
 Use `/view help` for a quick reminder of the available verbs.

+### Activating the plugin
+- Run `odbargo-cli --plugin view` to force the viewer to start, or leave the default `--plugin auto` to launch it on-demand the first time you issue a `/view` command.
+- Supply a standalone binary via `--plugin-binary /path/to/odbargo-view` (or set `ODBARGO_VIEW_BINARY`) when bundling with PyInstaller.
+- If the viewer is unavailable (`--plugin none` or binary missing), `/view` commands return a friendly message and the CLI continues to operate as a downloader only.
+Activate the viewer later by starting `odbargo-cli --plugin view` or providing the binary and rerunning the command.

 ### Spatial & Temporal Filters
 - `--bbox x0,y0,x1,y1` (or the alias `--box`) constrains rows to latitude/longitude ranges, automatically matching the dataset’s coordinate column names.